galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 > ### :pencil2: Hands-on: Regroup the gene families into GO terms
 >
-> 1. **Regroup a HUMAnN2 generated table by features** :wrench:: Run **Regroup** on the gene family table with
+> 1. **Regroup a HUMAnN2 generated table by features** :wrench: with
+>    - "Gene/pathway table" to the gene family table generated with `HUMAnN2`
->    - "Sum" to combine the grouped features
+>    - "How to combine grouped features?" to `Sum`
->    - Built-in grouping option
+>    - "Use built-in grouping options?" to `Yes`
->    - "UniRef50" as gene family type
+>    - "Gene family type" to `UniRef50 gene families`
->    - "UniRef50 gene families into GO"
+>    - "Grouping options" to `UniRef50 gene families into GO`
 >
-> 2. **Renormalize a HUMAnN2 generated table** :wrench:: Run **Renormalize** on the generated table
+> 2. **Renormalize a HUMAnN2 generated table** :wrench: with
->    - "Relative abundance" as normalization scheme
+>    - "Gene/pathway table" to the gene family table generated with `Regroup`
+>    - "Normalization scheme" to `Relative abundance`
->    - "Normalization of all levels by community total" as normalization level
+>    - "Normalization level" to `Normalization of all levels by community total`
 >
 >  > ### :question: Questions
 >  >